Coffee Museum Dubai

 Location and Timings

 You will learn about the roots of coffee at the Dubai Coffee Museum in the Al Fahidi Historical Neighborhood of Bur Dubai in a cozy location of Dubai’s heritage hubs.
 Bastakiya, Villa 44, Al Hisn Lane, Al Fahidi, Dubaí Coffee Museum.
-Regarding the coffee museum Dubai Timings, the museum is open from Saturday to Thursday from 9:00 a.m. to 5:00 p.m.
+Regarding the Coffee Museum Dubai Timings, the museum is open from Saturday to Thursday from 9:00 a.m. to 5:00 p.m.
 On Fridays, the museum is closed.
 You can call us at +971 4 353 8776 or +971 4 353 8666 if you have questions about the museum.

 Coffee Crew Bar at Museum